jimv3/jimv3/README.md

 ### Hi there 👋
 My name is Jim.
 I have been a developer for over 20 years.
-Recently, I transitioned into an advanced analyst role.
-I still like to do C# development though which is why I am learning Unity.
+I work on a data and services team.

 <!--
 **jimv3/jimv3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.